Jumponthemoon/test_weather2/README.md

 ## 💡 Quick Start

 ### A. General Weather Editing (`General Scene/`)

-We support both standalone rendering and modular integration with your own Gaussian scene.
+We offer a lightweight version designed for ease of use in general scenes, without requiring local field alignment.
+It supports both standalone rendering and modular integration with your own Gaussian scene.
 #### 1️⃣ Train a Scene with 3D Gaussian Splatting

-Prepare your dataset and train:
+Prepare your dataset and train (Or you may use our pretrained checkpoint).:

 ```bash
 python train.py -s path/to/data/